 Important Note: It is the responsibility of the student to find the appropriate study abroad program and to complete the necessary application process to enroll in the program.
-For assistance in finding the appropriate program, see the Study in Japan and Summer Language Programs sections of the CJS web site, see a study abroad advisor in the Center for Global and Intercultural Study, or visit the International Center Education Abroad Office.
+For assistance in finding the appropriate program, see the Study in Japan and Summer Language Programs sections of the CJS web site, see a study abroad advisor in your school/college (e.g., Center for Global and Intercultural Study, International Programs in Engineering, Ross Global Initiatives), or visit the International Center Education Abroad Office.

-- Currently enrolled undergraduate students at the University of Michigan in any school or college are eligible.
+- Currently enrolled undergraduate degree students at the University of Michigan.

 - Recipients must participate in an eligible program.
 The following three types of programs are eligible:

 - GCC or GIEU course: Students who are enrolled in CGIS Global Course Connections (GCC) or Global Intercultural Experience for Undergraduates (GIEU) course during Winter 2014 and will be traveling to Japan with the course immediately after the end of the term are also eligible.
 It is the responsibility of the student to find the appropriate program and to complete any application for participation in a timely manner.
-Important Note: Students traveling to Japan in CJS-supported Global Course Connections courses (for Winter 2014 HISTART 292 and ASIAN 302) are NOT eligible because they receive CJS scholarship funding through a different program.
+Important Note: Students traveling to Japan in CJS-supported Global Course Connections courses under CJS 281 are NOT eligible because they receive CJS scholarship funding through a different program.

 - The program must teach the equivalent of one academic year of Japanese as taught at the University of Michigan